POM: Prescription only medicine

 Capsule shaped tablets of 14 mm, white to off-white in colour, debossed with “FDX” on one side and “200” on the other side.

-DIFICLIR is indicated in adults for the treatment of Clostridium difficile infections (CDI) also known as C. difficile-associated diarrhoea (CDAD) (see section 5.1).
+DIFICLIR film-coated tablets is indicated for the treatment of Clostridioides difficile infections (CDI) also known as C. difficile-associated diarrhoea (CDAD) in adult and paediatric patients with a body weight of at least 12.5 kg (see section 4.2 and 5.1).

 Consideration should be given to official guidelines on the appropriate use of antibacterial agents.